Mathematics at Easton

 Teachers will use the National Curriculum objectives and strategic evaluation of cohort data analysis to plan Maths Missions in order to drive progress and attainment for our pupils in every strand of mathematics.

 At Easton Primary School, we use a Chris Quigley approach to mathematics whereby teachers skilfully plan a Maths Mission which embeds core concepts from the mathematics curriculum into a long-term mission for the children to complete, allowing them to demonstrate the mastery of the new knowledge and skills gained over the course of the topic.
 Maths missions are often made cross-curricular to further embed mathematics in real life contexts.

 Pupils learn to be confident mathematicians who can reason, apply their knowledge and persevere in maths challenges to reach the solution.
-Pupils use concrete and practical resources wherever possible and are challenged to move into the abstract from varied fluency of concepts following daily formative teacher assessment of progress.
+Pupils use concrete and practical resources wherever possible and are challenged to move into the abstract from varied fluency of concepts following daily formative teacher assessment of progress and attainment.

 Further to this, teachers plan for continuous provision of maths in the classroom which is changed depending on the needs of the cohort and accessed at all intervals of the day.
-Teachers use The Power of Maths and White Rose frameworks to support the learning of pupils in our school during the Maths Missions.
+Teachers use The Power of Maths and White Rose frameworks, the Ready to Progress document with exemplification materials from NCETM to support the learning of pupils in our school during the Maths Missions.